Actions of the Bluff, 1916: British preparations

 The 51st Brigade held a 1300 yd front with three battalions and one in reserve, half kept ready for an immediate counter-attack if the Bluff was captured.
-On battalion was moving up to relieve one of the front battalions, its bombers (after complaints from the Grenadier Guards, hand grenade specialists had been renamed bombers, who had recently been issued with steel helmets) and Lewis gunners having arrived on 13 February.
+One battalion was moving up to relieve one of the front battalions, its bombers (after complaints from the Grenadier Guards, hand-grenade specialists had been renamed bombers and had recently been issued with steel helmets) and Lewis gunners having arrived on 13 February.
 During the relief, the Bluff was the responsibility of another brigade and two battalions were mixed up; the brigade machine-gun companies, which had joined the division the day previous, were still behind the front line.
 On the morning of 14 February, the left flank of the 52nd Brigade at the canal and the fronts of the 51st Brigade and the rest of the V Corps front to the north, were subjected to several bombardments by German heavy artillery and after 3:30 p.m. the shelling of the 51st Brigade and the 24th Division front at Hooge increased.
 The platoon of the 10th Lancashire Fusiliers on the Bluff took cover in The Tunnel, formerly a German mine gallery from the Bluff to the canal.
 Trench mortar and howitzer fire, which was usual before an infantry attack led the defenders to request heavy artillery support.